Analysis with ADflow

 Introduction

+Now that we have a valid structured volume mesh, we can start our aerodynamics analysis with ADflow.
 There is no graphical user interface for ADflow.
 The cases are prepared with python scripts and run from the command line.
 In this section of the tutorial, we will explain the nuts and bolts of a basic ADflow runscript.
 You will find a complete introduction to ADflow in the docs.
+For this tutorial we will use the L3 mesh that we generated in the previous step.
+L1 meshes are what is typically used for analysis but we want to limit computational time for the purpose of this tutorial.

 Files